bdcbqa314159/reading_books/TimeLine.md

 - Stochastic Calculus for Financ by M. Capiński, E. Kopp and J. Traple
 - Stochastic Interest Rates by D. McInerney and T. Zastawniak
 - Credit Risk by M. Capiński and T. Zastawniak
+- Numerical Methods in Finance with C++ by M. Capiński and T. Zastawniak